tomwolfe/metamorphic-core/README.md

 ## Roadmap: Phase 1 MVP (Optimized for ASAP Completion) <a name="roadmap-phase-1-mvp-optimized-for-asap-completion"></a> 🚧

-**Goal:** Complete the defined Phase 1 MVP (`/genesis/analyze-ethical` endpoint with a **fully JSON-configurable** Ethical Policy Engine, Flake8 code quality, and placeholder test generation) within the next 3 weeks.
+**Goal:** Complete the defined Phase 1 MVP (`/genesis/analyze-ethical` endpoint with a **fully JSON-configurable** Ethical Policy Engine, Flake8 code quality, and placeholder test generation) within the next 3 weeks (by mid-April 2025).

 #### Phase 1 MVP Definition <a name="phase-1-mvp-definition"></a>